 Meanwhile, Celeste was going through her wardrobe along with Tyra babbling about what to wear and what not to.
 Celeste had been with guys before -no strings attached.
 The boys she hooked up with also knew her intention very well so there never was a problem but she was afraid that things with Scott might get real and she was getting fidgety, she wasn’t ready.
 Then there was a thought of betraying her true mate, wherever he was.
 Tyra had continuously reminded her that a little harmless flirting won’t be considered as cheating so Celeste recited that thought in her mind over and over again.
 She wasn’t betraying anyone.
 No, she wasn’t.

-“This one, it’s perfect.”
-Tyra exclaimed, holding a shimmery grey dress with a low cut neck.
-It ended a little above mid thigh.
-Nodding in approval to her friend’s choice, she took the dress and went to change.
+“This one, it’s perfect,” Tyra exclaimed, holding a shimmery grey dress with a low cut neck.
+It ended a little above mid-thigh.
+Nodding in approval of her friend’s choice, she took the dress and went to change.
 While in the bathroom she went through the pros and cons of going on the date.
 Even though the pros weighed out the cons, she couldn’t help but feel on edge.
 Then there was the fact that Ben’s pack was ready to do anything for bringing them down but Scott would protect her, wouldn’t he?

 “Where are we going?”
-She struggled keeping her voice leveled but failed miserably.
-When Scott didn’t reply and smirked evily at her, she knew that her father’s fear had been real.
+She struggled to keep her voice levelled but failed miserably.
+When Scott didn’t reply and smirked evilly at her, she knew that her father’s fear had been real.
 Cursing herself for not listening to Blayne, she asked Scott about the location once again when a hand came out of nowhere and clamped her mouth shut.
-Another hand held down her flailing arms but she didn’t stop fighting.
+Another handheld down her flailing arms but she didn’t stop fighting.
 Twisting her body a little, she used her heels as a weapon and kicked Scott under his knees.
-That move made Scott lose his grip on the steering wheel and the car swirved to the right.
+That move made Scott lose his grip on the steering wheel and the car swerved to the right.

 “Bitch.”
 Scott hissed loudly.
 “Chloroform, Nathan.”
 He ordered and the guy holding her left her mouth but kept a firm grip on her wrists.